Bangkok and Cambodia

 Also, Our lives are not as miserable as they might appear now.

 Then we heard about a beautiful and unspoilt island just 5 hours away from Bangkok and we packed our stuff and off we went, taking a night bus to Koh Chang.
 This island is unspoilt indeed, very authentic and beautiful.
-We stayed at Lonely Beach (Sunflower Resort Euro 2,50 each a night, with a beautiful sea view.
-Cockroaches included!) and made new friends with pretty much each and every local surrounding us.
-Some Thai girls we met showed us around the island on their scooters and took us to places "normal" tourist wouldn't be able to see.
+We stayed at Lonely Beach (Sunflower Resort: Euro 2,50 each a night, with a beautiful sea view.
+Cockroaches included!) and made new friends with pretty much each and every local living on the island.
+Some Thai girls we met showed us around on their scooters and took us to places "normal" tourist wouldn't be able to see.
 We spent so much time with them and even had dinner with their families with loadfs of stuff we have never seen before.
 These people were so nice and gave so much, even though they own so little.

 But After a few days it was time to move on to Cambodia.
 After a 13hour nail-biting bus journey, we finally arrived in Siem Reap.
 As soon as we crossed the border, we realised that this is a completely different world.
 In comparison to Cambodia, Thailand is well organized, highly developped and sparkling clean.
 Cambodia instantly reminded me of India, but less rotten and overcrowded.
 Nontheless, i soon fell in love with the country.
 I love watching the street kids running around bare foot, dancing and smiling, turning absolutely numb and shy the moment they noticed they are being watched.
 And I love how everyone is smiling at you.
 The people are pretty much laughing and smiling all day long, as if there was nothing they got to worry about.
 Yes, we fell in love with the country, even though it's been treating us so badly.